Aparup007/Expense-Tracker-/README.md

-# Expense-Tracker-
+# Expense-Tracker-**SpendWise**
-Expense Tracker for keeping track of Daily Expense
+**SpendWise** is a dynamic Expense Tracker built with python, it will help to track your Daily Expenses and prvide you a Summary and keep you safe from moth-end dilemma